open-synergy/opnsynid-fleet/fleet_work_order_debt_collection/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Work Order - Debt Collection*
+5. Search For *Work Order - A/R Collection*
 6. Install the module

 Configuration